The strategies in this post will help you solve shared mailbox performance issues.

 This will not impact any of the data in the shared mailbox.
-By choosing Remove you will simply be removing access from Outlook.
+By choosing Remove you will simply be removing access to Outlook.

-Note: If the shared mailbox does not appear on these options, it is likely Automapped.
-You have to work with your admin to remove the automapped mailbox from Outlook.
+Note: If the shared mailbox does not appear in these options, it is likely automapped.
+You have to work with your administrator to remove the automapped mailbox from Outlook.

 To remove an automapped mailbox from Outlook, use one of the following options:

-- Remove AutoMapping for the shared mailbox.
-This is a good option if you must have access to the shared mailbox, but do not want it AutoMapped in Outlook automatically.
+- Remove automapping for the shared mailbox.
+This is a good option if you must have access to the shared mailbox but do not want it automapped in Outlook.

 - Open Outlook.